 There are two kinds of funds that all investors should know about.
 These are: Mutual Funds and Exchange Traded Funds (or ETFs).

 What Are ETFs?

-The initials ETF stand for Exchange Traded Fund.
+ETF stands for Exchange Traded Fund.
 While an ETF is a type of fund, it is really a unique investment vehicle that actually behaves much more like a stock.

 ETFs are funds designed to mimic the performance a specific index or a particular sector.
 The company responsible for creating the fund, called the issuer, collects securities in specific companies from financial institutions that already own the securities, and deposits them at a custodial bank.
 In return, the issuer gives the contributing institutions shares in the ETF.
 These shares can then be traded with other investors in the market, much like a stock.

 The movement of an ETF’s share price will generally follow the overall value of the underlying securities held at the custodial bank.
 An ETF designed to follow the performance of the oil sector might contain a selection of stocks in oil companies.
 An ETF designed to follow the performance of a particular stock market index will contain stocks in the companies tracked by that index.
 There are also ETFs that follow bond indexes and others that follow specific commodities, such as gold.
 These all allow an investor to gain exposure to a specific sector, index, or commodity without having to actually buy and hold each of the underlying securities.

 If, for instance, an investor had reason to suspect that gold was going to rise in price, he or she could simply invest in a gold ETF instead of having to buy and store physical gold.
 We do not recommend dabbling in the risky area of commodities trading.
 However, this simple example helps to illustrate the simplicity that an ETF can offer.